Code Reviews Matter a Freaking Lot

 — Said no one.
 Ever.

 None of that really matters.
 It’s your responsibility as a professional engineer to do great code reviews, and it’s your job to understand the impact of them in your company.
-Responsibility, in fact, is the first topic of this post — and I’ll go in order of importance, which might be a bit surprising: code will be the last of the topics.
+Responsibility, in fact, is the first topic of this post — and I’ll go in order of importance, which might be a bit surprising: coding will be the last of the topics.

 Right, so before going into the topics in order of importance, and the details of each one, let’s define something: